-- 9 March 10, 2022 as written.

-- 10 MOTION CARRIES 7-0-0

-- 11 Comments from the Press

-- 12 None.

-- 13 Comments from the Public
+Comments from the Public None.

-- 14 None.

-- 15 Comments from the Council

-- 16 Councilor Woods wanted to encourage everybody to vote on April 12th.

-- 17 Chairman Koenig asked about coverage for the polling places, with the Council deciding to go to their usual

-- 18 polling positions.19

-- 20 Vice Chair Rothhaus wanted to share his condolences for the passing of Shirley Small of the Reeds Ferry
+Comments from the Council Councilor Woods wanted to encourage everybody to vote on April 12th.
+Chairman Koenig asked about coverage for the polling places, with the Council deciding to go to their usual polling positions.
+Vice Chair Rothhaus wanted to share his condolences for the passing of Shirley Small of the Reeds Ferry Village Community.

-- Village Community.
 She was a 56-year resident and was very involved in the community and will be missed.

-Adjourn

-- 22 1 23

-MOTION made by Councilor Woods and seconded by Councilor Healey to adjourn the meeting.
-MOTION CARRIES 7-0-0
+Adjourn \underline{MOTION} made by Councilor Woods and seconded by Councilor Healey to adjourn the meeting.
+MOTION CARRIES 7-0-0 The meeting adjourned at 9:40pm.